sel4-cap/dev-kit-doc/seL4-doc/src/case_study_detail.md

 - `CMakeLists.txt`: Application build file.
 - `security_demo.system`: Microkit file for the project, declaring the application's protection domains including declaration of all protection domain channels.
-- `include/plat/<mmc|usb>_platform_devices.h`: Declaration of (platform specific) microkit attributes to grant a protection domain with capabilities access to a hardware device.
+- `include/plat/<mmc|usb>_platform_devices.h`: Declaration of (platform specific) Microkit attributes to grant a protection domain with capabilities access to a hardware device.

 ## Concurrency Model